Ocram95/IPv6CC_SoftwareX/README.md

 6. Connect the sender and the receiver to the IPv6 docker network.
 ```
 $  docker network connect --ip6 '[IPv6 address for sender in the subnet]' [networkname] sender
-$  docker network connect --ip6 '[IPv6 address for sender in the subnet]' [networkname] receiver
+$  docker network connect --ip6 '[IPv6 address for receiver in the subnet]' [networkname] receiver
 ```
 7. Display your running containers and look for the exposed SSH-port.
 ```